 At the other end of the spectrum are countries like Japan, where a proposal allowing for the use of gene editing tools in human embryos has been drafted.
-The new guidelines, set to be implemented in early 2019, would restrict manipulation of human embryos for reproduction, though this restriction would likely not be legally binding.
+The new guidelines would restrict manipulation of human embryos for reproduction, though this restriction would likely not be legally binding.

 Though several countries have formal bans in place restricting germline gene editing, many of these same countries allow for somatic (or non-reproductive) gene editing applications, which is when gene editing tools are applied to adult cells.
 Somatic gene edits are not passed on to future generations, so there is less concern about the possible repercussions.